Interpreting Data

 The 14-day ADG can be quite volatile due to its ability to show changes in gut fill e.g. the difference between an ADG of 0.5 and 1.5kg/day is 14kg.
 This isn’t much considering an animal can eat/drink up to 80kg/day.
 This ADG is a good leading indicator of what is going on.

 The 30-day ADG is generally a truer reflection of the actual rate of weight gain.
 A good way to sense check your ADGs is to have a look at the weight chart.
-Here you can look to see if the mob average weight is going up or down by a similar amount (does you ADG and mob weight chart correlate?).
+Here you can look to see if the mob average weight is going up or down by a similar amount (does your ADG and mob weight chart correlate?).

 Dig deeper again by looking into the data over time and session data reports.
 This report is only available on the web portal and provides individual animal weight data.
 This can be summarised by day, week, month or a custom time frame.
 Use this report to check that the individual animal changes in weight and ADGs correlate to the ADG figures.